 The WGWEE is the main body tasked with improving Women's Economic Empowerment in IORA and was established in August 2018.

 The Working Group on Women's Economic Empowerment (WGWEE) exists to explore possibilities and avenues for IORA Member States to cooperate to promote Women's Economic Empowerment within the region.
 The establishment of the WGWEE is a key deliverable of the IORA Action Plan 2017-21.

-The WGWEE is currently chaired by the Republic of Mauritius.
+The WGWEE is currently chaired by the Islamic Republic of Iran.